 The steps in the knowledge discovery process are:

+Problem Specification.
 Starting with issues, concerns, and general objectives, a problem description evolves.
+This leads to a problem specification with quantifiable measures for later test and evaluation.

-Background and contextual knowledge, prior practice, rules of operation, etc., are first recorded and then encoded as computable objects.
+Business Context Representation.
+Background and contextual knowledge, prior practice, rules of operation, etc., are recorded and then encoded as computable objects.